 In addition to script and development executive roles at both the Australian Children’s Television Foundation and Matchbox Pictures, David’s other drama credits include All Saints, Stingers, Bed of Roses and Dance Academy, dramedies Winners & Losers, Last Man Standing and Always Greener, and serial dramas including Something in the Air and Neighbours.

-After a stint as The Age’s state political correspondent, she spent several years as a features writer and education editor for the paper, where she won several awards for excellence in education reporting.
-Farrah returned to the Victorian press gallery for The Sunday Age in 2011, where she has covered the Baillieu, Napthine and Andrews governments, taking an active interest in stories relating to social justice, infrastructure and government integrity.
-Her in-depth coverage of issues such as same-sex adoption reform, Safe Schools and marriage equality have also placed her at the forefront of important policy debates relating to the LGBTI community.
-This is Farrah’s third year as a judge for the annual GLOBE Community Awards.
+Farrah Tomazin is a senior journalist and investigative reporter for The Age, and a former state politics editor for The Sunday Age.
+She joined Fairfax Media in 2000, with stints in general news, courts and crime, and urban affairs, before spending several years as a features writer and education editor for the paper.
+She has covered numerous state and federal elections throughout her career; reported on the Bracks, Baillieu, Napthine and Andrews governments in Victoria; and has taken an active interest in stories relating to social justice, infrastructure policy and government integrity.
+Her in-depth coverage of issues such as same-sex adoption reform, Safe Schools and marriage equality have also placed her at the forefront of important national debates relating to the LGBTI community.

 Emma Page Campbell is Lady Mayoress of Melbourne, a practising lawyer and Governance Manager at the Australian Centre for the Moving Image.
 She has recently returned from maternity leave following the birth of baby Henry in 2014.

 Emma is Patron of the National Council of Women of Victoria and Patron and Co-chair of the Lady Mayoress’ Committee.
 She has a long involvement with Artists for Kids Culture, a charity which is supported by local artists and the arts community and raises funds to enable arts and cultural opportunities for kids living in the inner city.